sumitmah/sumitmah.github.io/ruby_scopes_cfp.md

 # Closer look at the ruby scopes.

 In any programming language understanding scopes is very important.
 Scope defines visibility for variables, methods, classes, objects, constants.
 I’m going to discuss how ruby defines scopes for methods.
-Mos of the OO programming languages have three scopes for methods `public, private and protected`.
+Most of the OO programming languages have three scopes for methods `public, private and protected`.
 Ruby also has `public, private and protected` scopes.
 I’m not going into the details of each scope.
 I’ll be discussing about how scope is defined for a method in ruby.

 ```ruby
 class Foo